dokku/dokku-postgres/README.md

 # remove s3 authentication
 dokku postgres:backup-deauth lolipop

+# ensure all future backups are encrypted
+# keep your password in a safe place - if you lose it, your backups become worthless
+dokku postgres:backup-set-encryption lolipop "my-v3ry-5ecur3-p455word"
+# You need GPG installed to decrypt a downloaded backup: gpg -o my_backup.tgz -d lolipop-timestamp.tgz.gpg

 # backup the `lolipop` service to the `BUCKET_NAME` bucket on AWS
 dokku postgres:backup lolipop BUCKET_NAME